 One place John would like to put in more miles: his boat, sitting in a slip at Charlotte Harbor in Punta Gorda, Florida.
 Though he rarely gets the opportunity, he finds cruising the tidal estuaries particularly satisfying.

-Working closely with Marketing Alliance clients over the past six years, Mark has developed a good feel for the rhythm of American communities, for what keeps them humming.
+Working closely with Marketing Alliance clients over the past 10 years, Mark has developed a good feel for the rhythm of American communities, for what keeps them humming.

 “It’s important to have a strong relationship between public and private sectors, which depends in large part on good communication,” he says.
 “And that’s just one avenue where robust marketing for economic development can make a difference, not only in attracting new investment but in creating a sense of shared enterprise among all stakeholders.”

-Maintaining a shared vision and commitment is something Mark knows well, as a military veteran who served as the Mississippi Army National Guard’s Marketing Director for 21 years before transitioning to the private sector and to Marketing Alliance a little over six years ago.
+Maintaining a shared vision and commitment is something Mark knows well, as a military veteran who served as the Mississippi Army National Guard’s Marketing Director for 21 years before transitioning to the private sector and to Marketing Alliance almost 10 years ago.

 In his down time Mark hones his own rhythms as a singer and guitarist jamming with various musical groups in venues (and living rooms) throughout the Jackson area.
 Happily married, Mark's proudest accomplishment is helping raise their two children into wonderful young adults.
 His not-so-secret passion?
 The New Orleans Saints.
 Who Dat!